Knowledge is like medicine - it can go out of date and become harmful (or just be less effective than something else that has come along).

 Midwifery Monthly is delivered at the beginning of the month including up to 15 articles from journals including British Journal of Midwifery, Practicing Midwife and Birth.

 Therapy Focus is a monthly journal alert aimed at physiotherapists, occupational therapists, speech and language therapists and dietitians.

 Information on how to unsubscribe is included on each alert.
 Your details will not be used for any other purpose than to manage the distribution of the alerts.

 A series of regular topic based horizon scanning bulletins are prepared by NHS Librarians in the North West working with subject experts.
 They are particularly designed to support service commissioning and redesign.

 You can sign up to receive a regular emailed issues or subscribe to the RSS feeds.

 Areas covered change over time to reflect developing priorities in the NHS.
-In spring 2018 they are:

 An alternative way to update yourself is via listening to Podcasts.
 These are a bit like a radio show but available for download to listen to at your convenience.
 Most smart phones will have a podcast app you can use to manage your listening.